open-contracting/extension_registry/README.md

 * `category`: part of the docs the extensions appears in.
 * `core`: a boolean declaring the extension core (true) or community (false).
-* `description`: description of the extension, an object mapping language codes to the description of the extension in the language.
-* `documentationUrl`: documentation URL for the extension, an object mapping language codes to an URL with documentation in the language.
-* `name`: name of the extension, an object mapping language codes to the name of the extension in the language
 * `url`: URL of the extension repository, pointing at an _extension.json_ file.

-### Optional fields

-* `dependencies`: a list of other extensions that this extension depends on.
-* `compatibility`: a list of versions of OCDS schema versions this extension is valid against.
 * `version`: an optional semver of the extension.
 * `slug`: indicates where the extension documentation lives in the standard docs, i.e. a "location" slug means the docs are at `http://standard.open-contracting.org/*version*/*lang*/extensions/location` ── applies to core extensions only.